 On August 2, 2016, the board of directors of the Company authorized a share repurchase program of up to \$300.0 million of the Company's outstanding common stock, effective August 5, 2016.
-The share repurchase program, which has no expiration date, replaces the prior \$250.0 million authorization announced on February 4, 2015, of which \$26.3 million remained available at the date the program was replaced.
 The shares may be repurchased from time to time in open market transactions at prevailing market prices, in privately negotiated transactions, under Rule 10b5-1 plans, or by other means in accordance with federal securities laws.
-At December 31, 2016, \$282.8 million remained outstanding under the repurchase program.
-During the year ended December 31, 2016, the Company repurchased 1.7 million shares for \$112.8 million, including a total of 1.0 million shares that were purchased from investment funds affiliated with the Sponsor in a secondary offering.
-During the year ended December 31, 2015, the Company repurchased from investment funds affiliated with the Sponsor in secondary offerings.
+At December 31, 2017, \$120.6 million remained outstanding under the repurchase program.
+During the year ended December 31, 2017, the Company repurchased 2.0 million shares for \$162.2 million, including a total of 1.7 million shares that were purchased from investment funds affiliated with Bain Capital Partners LLC in underwritten secondary offerings.
+During the year ended December 31, 2016, the Company repurchased 1.7 million shares for \$112.8 million, including a total of 1.0 million shares that were purchased from investment funds affiliated with Bain Capital Partners LLC in underwritten secondary offerings.

-We believe that funds provided by operations, our existing cash and cash equivalent balances and borrowings available under our revolving credit facility will be adequate to meet planned operating and capital expenditures for at least the next 12 months under current operating conditions.
+We believe that funds provided by operations, our existing cash balances and borrowings available under our revolving credit facility will be adequate to meet planned operating and capital expenditures for at least the next 12 months under current operating conditions.
 However, if we were to undertake any significant acquisitions or investments in the purchase of facilities for new or existing child care and early education centers, which requires financing beyond our existing borrowing capacity, it may be necessary for us to obtain additional debt or equity financing.
 We may not be able to obtain such financing on reasonable terms, or at all.

-Cash Flows

-Years Ended December 31, 2016 2015 2014 (In thousands) Net cash provided by operating activities \$ 213,297 \$ 170,056 \$174,297 Net cash used in investing activities \$(302,837) \$(155,354) \$(78,001) Net cash provided by (used in) financing activities \$ 93,755 \$ (90,581) \$ (36,420) Cash and cash equivalents (beginning of period) \$ 11,539 \$ 87,886 \$ 29,585 Cash and cash equivalents (end of period) \$ 14,633 \$ 11,539 \$ 87,886
+Cash Flows Years Ended Decem 2017 2016 2015 (In thousands) Net cash provided by operating activities \$ 236,272 \$ 213,297 \$ 170,056 Net cash used in investing activities \$ (105,321) \$ (302,837) \$ (155,354) Net cash (used in) provided by financing activities \$ (123,864) \$ 93,755 \$ (90,581) Cash and cash equivalents (beginning of period) \$ 14,633 \$ 11,539 \$ 87,886 Cash and cash equivalents (end of period) \$ 23,227 \$ 14,633 \$ 11,539